lapnd/httdes.github.io/keystone.md

         $ make trusted_client.riscv
         $ make copybins

         $ cd <your keystone folder>			#go to your keystone folder
         $ make image -j`nproc`			#and update the bbl.bin there

 * * *

 # IV.
 Run Test on QEMU

         $ cd <keystone folder>			#go to your keystone folder
         $ ./scripts/run-qemu.sh
         Login by the id of 'root' and the password of 'sifive'.

         $ insmod keystone-driver.ko	#install driver

         To do the initial test:
-        $ time ./tests/tests.ke		#okay if the 'Attestation report SIGNATURE is valid' is printed
+        $ time ./tests/tests.ke			#ok if 'Attestation report SIGNATURE is valid' is printed

         To do the keystone-demo test:
         $ cd keystone-demo/			#go to the keystone-demo test